vuejs/vuepress/packages/docs/docs/guide/markdown.md

 ---
 ```

-The data will be available to the rest of the page, plus all custom and theming components.
+This data will be available to the rest of the page, along with all custom and theming components.

-For detailed introduction, please move to [Front Matter](./frontmatter.md).
+For more details, check out the [Front Matter](./frontmatter.md) page.

 ## GitHub-Style Tables